asta1019/AU-Studiegruppe/5.semetser/SWEA/hotstone/src/TestList.md

 * When game starts Then Findus should have three cards in hand, Tres at index 0, Dos at index 1, and Uno at index 2.
 * [OK] Given Card Dos Then it has attributes (2,2,2)
 * [OK] Given Card Uno Then it has attributes (1,1,1)
+* [OK] The number of turn should increase by one each turn
+* In turn two findus handsize will increase by one
+* When new turn, increase handsize by one
 * Given a game When Findus plays Uno at index 0, Then it is allowed (Status.OK), and Then minion Uno appears at index 0 on the player's own field.
 * When Peddersen plays Dos, Then the mana available is two less.
 * When Findus plays a card, Then Peddersen still has 3 cards in his hand.